lelutin/puppet-asterisk/README.md

 configuration options.
 The default values are taken from Debian's default iax.conf file.

-For passing in settings, you need to send a hash to the `asterisk` class with the `iax_options` parameter:
+For passing in settings, you need to send a hash to the `asterisk::iax` class with the `iax_options` parameter:

     $iax_options = {